 The Training and Mitik 299 Corp.
 Coordinator is now a part-time position but this funding will allow this position to become full-time.
 The management team will not have any funding from the project initially but in the second year, the salaries of the supervisor and manager will be paid by the company and although many workers will continue to be paid by an employment training allowance as is currently provided, particularly for those who graduated with level 1 carpentry apprenticeship, some carpentry labourers who graduated from the Boreal Home program who do not want to continue towards apprenticeship may be hired.
-The training program to be a red seal trades person takes four or five years with carpentry experience requirements a workforce of many highly skilled tradespeople of 10 to 25 will result, with 5 to 10 labourers.
+The Boreal Homebuilding program will help fund students all the way up to be a red seal trades person, which takes four or five years work/education experience.
+This will fully develop a workforce of many highly skilled tradespeople of 10 to 15 will result, with 12 to 20 trained labourers with good skills to bring to the workforce.
 As well, the business presently accepts wood and pays piece meal for wood and may continue to provide this service to the community members to allow all people to have an income from this business.